homenc/HElib/INSTALL.md

 # Building and installing HElib

-HElib's build, install and regression tests suit have been built and tested on Ubuntu 16.04, Ubuntu 18.04, Fedora 31, CentOS 7.6, and macOS Mojave 10.14.
+HElib's build, install and regression tests suite have been built and tested on Ubuntu 16.04, Ubuntu 18.04, Ubuntu 20.04, Fedora 31, Fedora 32, CentOS 7.7, CentOS 8.1, and macOS Mojave 10.14.

 There are two different ways to build and install HElib.
 The first one will automatically download and build the GMP and NTL dependencies and pack the libraries in a relocatable folder.
 The second way, instead, requires the dependencies to be installed by you and available in the system.

 **Please read these instructions in full to better choose the type of build that is better for you.**

 ## General prerequisites